gdcc/counter-processor/README.md

 - Publication Date (ISO8601 format)
 - Version
 - Other/Alternate ID
-- Target URL that the itentifer such as the DOi would resolve to
+- Target URL that the identifier such as the DOi would resolve to
 - Year of Publication

 ## Overview of processing logs